Vegas Betting

 Best for: Loyalty Club

-The Westgate is truly a special sportsbook.
-For nine years, it was the largest hotel in the world, so you know you are playing in the big leagues here.
-It was even the home of Elvis Presley for a number of years.
+The Westgate stands out as a premier wagering destination.
+For nine years, it held the title of the world’s largest hotel, so you know you’re playing at the highest level.
+It even served as home to Elvis Presley for several years.

 Pros